Mick Quinn: 1993–2010: Supergrass

-2010–2014: DB Band
+2010–2014, 2024 - DB Band

 In May 2010, Quinn formed the DB Band with former Shake Appeal bass player Paul Wilson.
 Described as heavier and hairier than the 'Grass, they released two EP's, Stranger in the Alps in 2011 and Loosen Up, in 2013.

+The band reformed in 2024 with an expanded line up and did a comeback show at The Horn in St Albans as well as a sold out home town gig in Oxford.
+The band also made appearances at Riverside and Truck in Oxfordshire.

 Quinn was also a founding member of garage band The Beat Seeking Missiles with former members of The Wig Outs and Thee Headcoats.
 Signed to Dirty Water Records, the band released their single, "Break My Fall" / "Dr. Strangelove" in October 2011.

-2015–Present: Swervedriver
+2015–present: Swervedriver

 During the release of I Wasn't Born to Lose You in 2015, Quinn was tour stand-in for Oxford band and childhood friends Swervedriver.
 He became a full member of the band during the recording of its follow up, Future Ruins in 2017.

 Personal life

-Quinn's father is the Australian lipid biochemist Professor Peter Quinn, who is currently based at King's College London.
+Quinn's father is the Australian lipid biochemist Peter Quinn, who is currently based at King's College London.
 Though born in Cambridge, Quinn spent his very early childhood living in America before relocating to Oxford, England in the 1970s.

 On 21 August 2007, Quinn was hospitalized in Toulouse, France for an operation to repair two broken vertebrae and a smashed Calcaneus, sustained after falling out of a first floor window of a rented villa he was staying in with his family.
 He subsequently made a full recovery, returning to perform with the Diamond Hoo Ha Men in January 2008.

 Quinn lives in Oxfordshire with his wife and children.